angelip2303/fossil-lang/docs/src/standard-library/Expressions/string-operations.md

 ### Case conversion

-Converting the casing of a string is a common operation and `kanso` supports it out of the box with the `upper` and `lower` functions.
+Converting the casing of a string is a common operation and `fossil` supports it out of the box with the `upper` and `lower` functions.

 ```
 open Data.Csv